dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/Intro.InstallationGuide.md

 # Splice Machine Installation Guide

 {% include splice_snippets/onpremonlytopic.md %}
 The table below links to instructions for installing Splice Machine.
-We recommend that you review the installation requirements for Splice Machine on the instructions page before proceeding.
+We recommend that you review the [installation requirements for Splice Machine](onprem_info_requirements.html) before proceeding.

 <table summary="Links to instructions for installing Splice Machine on each platform.">
     <col />